vitaly-t/manakin/README.md

 console.error(val1, val2, ...);
 ```

-If your browser doesn't support `console.error` or `console.warn`, they will be added.
+And if your browser doesn't support `console.error` or `console.warn`, they will be added.

 #### License